fm140905/coincidence/README.md

     -d
         Display results, including pulses, spectra, and PSD.
     ```
-- Outfiles are saved in `output` directory.
+- Output are saved in text files in `output` directory.